Belgrade to Sarajevo by bus and why breaking the journey in Tuzla makes sense

 Onwards from Sarajevo

-For my return, a chance to see Mostar properly, (not just a flying visit) and I’d also recommend Blagaj Tekke, Pocitelj, Kravica waterfalls and Konjic which we covered all too briefly on our day tour.
+For my return, a chance to see Mostar properly (not just a flying visit), and I’d also recommend Blagaj Tekke, Počitelj, Kravica waterfalls and Konjic, which we covered all too briefly on our day tour.

-For new things to do for our next visit, I’m keen on the route between Mostar and Dubrovnik along the old Austro-Hungarian railway including Zavala Monastery and iVjetrencia caves along with the cities of Jajce (including Pilva lakes) and Travnik.
-I think I’d also like a day at the Bosnian beach (seaside this time) at Naum as the Bosnian coast is so tiny and this fascinates me.
+For new things to do on our next visit, I’m keen on the route between Mostar and Dubrovnik along the old Austro-Hungarian railway, including Zavala Monastery and Vjetrencia caves, plus the cities of Jajce (including Pilva lakes) and Travnik.
+I’d also like a day at the Bosnian beach (seaside this time) at Naum, as the Bosnian coast is so narrow, and this fascinates me.

 After Bosnia, the next most obvious route is along the Adriatic and into Croatia and Montenegro.
+I travelled down the coast from Sarajevo to Kotor in 2005, shortly after the Balkans reopened to tourism following the wars.
+There were few tourists then.
+Not so now!